Joy Morrissey

-Joyce Rebekah "Joy" Morrissey (née Inboden, 30 January 1981) is an American-born British politician who has served as the Conservative Member of Parliament (MP) for Beaconsfield in Buckinghamshire since 2019.
-Morrissey achieved ministerial rank as an Assistant Government Whip and has served in that role since July 2022 under three Prime Ministers.
+Joyce Rebekah "Joy" Morrissey (née Inboden; born 30 January 1981) is an American-born British Conservative Party politician who has served as the Member of Parliament (MP) for Beaconsfield since 2019.
+She was a Lord Commissioner of the Treasury from November 2023 until July 2024.
+She has been Opposition Deputy Chief Whip in the House of Commons since November 2024, serving alongside Gagan Mohindra.

 Morrissey grew up in the United States, moving to the United Kingdom in 2008 to attend the London School of Economics.
-Before doing so, in 1999 and 2000, Morrissey undertook humanitarian work in Albania, Kosovo, China and India, helping refugees, working in an orphanage and teaching English.
+Before doing so, in 1999 and 2000, Morrissey undertook humanitarian work in Albania, Kosovo, China, and India, helping refugees, working in an orphanage and teaching English.
 Before her election to Parliament she worked at the Centre for Social Justice, as a Parliamentary staffer, and was elected a Councillor in Ealing.

-Early life
+Early life and education

-Morrissey was born in Indiana, in the United States.
+Joyce Morrissey was born on 30 January 1981 in Indiana, United States.
 She attended Worthington Christian High School in Ohio and graduated in 1999.
-Morrissey received a master's degree specialising in European Social Policy from the London School of Economics.
+Inboden received a master's degree specialising in European Social Policy from the London School of Economics.
 After completing her postgraduate studies, Morrissey attained British citizenship and is now a British-American dual national.